 - Susanna Holland (b.
 1601), probably named after her mother, Susan.

 Translating the Bible:

-As Thomas was an eminent theologian of his day.
-His proficiency in biblical languages and his love for the scriptures were reason for his appointment by James I to prepare the Authorised Version of the Bible (KJV).
-He was well versed in languages, and was ‘mighty in the scriptures’ frequently drawing on the Hebrew scriptures and the Talmud in his sermons.
+As Thomas was an eminent theologian of his day, with a proficiency in biblical languages and a love for the scriptures, he was appointment by James I to prepare the Authorised Version of the Bible (KJV).
+He was well versed in languages, and was ‘mighty in the scriptures’, he frequently drew on the Hebrew scriptures and the Talmud in his sermons.
 As a gifted linguist he had a considerable hand in the translation that commenced in 1604.

-Not long after Thomas began the work of translating, his sister-in-law, Anne Gunter youngest child of Brian and Anne Gunter, fell ill in the summer of 1604 with a condition known as ‘the mother’, a condition of the womb.
-She recovered but the symptoms of her sickness returned by late October and her condition worsened.
+Not long after Thomas began the work of translating, his sister-in-law, Anne Gunter, youngest child of Brian and Anne Gunter, fell ill in the summer of 1604 with a condition known as ‘the mother’, a condition of the womb.
+Though she initially recovered, the symptoms of her sickness returned by late October and her condition worsened.
 Doctors declared that the cause must be supernatural.
-Amongst her symptoms she had fits, fell into comas and trances, was numb to pricking, and vomited pins.
+Amongst her symptoms were fits, falling into comas and trances, numb to pricking, as well as vomited pins.

 It was suspected that she was afflicted by witchcraft and later came to name three local woman as her tormentors: Agnes Pepwell, her daughter Mary, and Elizabeth Gregory.
 The latter was one of the most hated women of North Moreton, being described as a scold, argumentative, with a propensity for foul language and blaspheming, who would leave the church to avoid sharing the peace of God (a handshake of goodwill and reconciliation).